CosmosID/cosmosid-cli/README.md

 xxx_R2.fastq OR xxx_R1_001.fastq and xxx_R2_001.fastq.
 Note: Paired-End samples require "fastq" format

 To upload all samples from folder run `cosmosid upload` command with path to folder specified by --dir/-d parameter
-> Note: This command respects Paired-End samples grouping with the same rules as for regular upload
+> Note: _This command respects Paired-End samples grouping with the same rules as for regular upload_

+> Note: _The default workflow is `taxa`_, that is not allowed for amplicon samples, and should be overriden by `--workflow` argument.

 Running example: